bernardoraffide/recipes-app/README.md

 # Contribuitions

-  - This is a project i made as a Trybe Student, and some codes were already ready, such as .eslint & .stylelint arquives, cypress stuff, serviceWorker & Public folder.
+  - This is a project i made as a Trybe Student, and some codes were already done, such as .eslint & .stylelint arquives, cypress stuff, serviceWorker & Public folder.

   - This is a Group Project, and the members include: